BennyThadikaran/eod2/README.md

 # EOD2

-An automated python script to download and update NSE stocks, indices, and delivery data.
+An automated Python script to download and update NSE stocks, indices, and delivery data.

-Stock Data is stored as CSV files and adjusted for splits and bonus.
+Stock Data is stored as CSV files and adjusted for splits and bonuses.
 Ideal for use in backtesting.

 ### Notes

 - 'Daily' and 'Delivery' folders contain OHLC and delivery data for individual stocks.
-- All available indices are listed in 'sector_watchlist.csv'.
-Additional indices can be added by editing this file.
+- A list of available indices can be found in 'src/eod2_data/sector_watchlist.csv'.
 - **Stock data before 2005 may not be fully adjusted** as NSE does not provide adjustment data before this year.

 If you :heart: my work so far, please :star2: this repo.

-## Installation, Usage and other Details - [See Wiki](https://github.com/BennyThadikaran/eod2/wiki)
+## Installation, Usage, and Other Details - [See Wiki](https://github.com/BennyThadikaran/eod2/wiki)

 _**Existing users of EOD2:** Make sure to update `mplfinance` to latest version to ensure `plot.py` runs without errors._

 ## Updates

 - 19th Aug 2023: _**Major update to `plot.py` and `dget.py`, minor changes in init.py**_
-  - `plot.py` has been rewritten providing improved chart features, indicators and multiple options and is fully configurable.
+  - `plot.py` has been rewritten to provide improved chart features, indicators, and multiple options and configuration.
   - A new delivery mode is available in plot.py to visualize the delivery data.
-  - `dget.py` and `lookup.py` has been merged into a single script with some updated options.
+  - `dget.py` and `lookup.py` rolled into a single script with updated options.
-  - `mplfinance` dependency has been updated to the latest version providing support for labels.
+  - `mplfinance` dependency is updated to version `0.12.10b0` (support for legend labels).
-  - Wiki is being updated with the latest documentation and will be completed in a day or 2.
+  - Wiki updated with the latest documentation.
-- Other recent updates see [Wiki](https://github.com/BennyThadikaran/eod2/wiki)
+- For other recent updates see [Wiki](https://github.com/BennyThadikaran/eod2/wiki)

 ## Features